What Is An LLC? (Benefits, Cost, Best State & More)

 Beyond just the hassle though, any mistakes in your formation documents can cause major snags down the road.
 The peace of mind offered by LLC formation providers is a big part of their value, as you can be confident that your documents are filed correctly by professionals who do this for a living.

 Plus, these services often offer valuable perks along with LLC formation.
-For example, some companies like IncFile and Active Filings include registered agent service (more on that shortly) in bundles with LLC formation service.
-In IncFile’s case, their $49 price tag for LLC filing is considerably cheaper than paying for a year of registered agent service, which is included with LLC formation.
+For example, some companies like IncFile and Northwest Registered Agent include registered agent service (more on that shortly) in bundles with LLC formation service.
+In IncFile’s case, their $49 price tag for LLC filing is considerably cheaper than paying for a year of registered agent service on its own, which is included with LLC formation.
 At that point, why not have them handle your formation too?

 Which Is the Best Business Structure?